 UK homes binning 100 billion pieces of plastic a year, survey finds

+The startling new data revealing the scale of plastic waste also shows that just 12 per cent of the single-use packaging used in homes is sent for recycling in the UK.

-The Big Plastic Count saw nearly 100,000 households across the country count every piece of disposable packaging they used over the course of a week in May.
+The two environmental charities launched The Big Plastic Count — one of the largest voluntary research projects into the scale of plastic waste — with nearly 250,000 people from almost 100,000 UK households counting every piece of disposable packaging they used over the course of seven days during May.

-Participating homes, representing around a quarter of a million people, threw away an average of 66 pieces of packaging every week – 83% of which was food and drinks packaging.
+Participating households were found to throw away an average of 66 pieces of packaging every week.

+An analysis of the figures found that the largest proportion of plastic waste came from food and drink packaging (83 per cent), with the most common item recorded being fruit and vegetable packaging, followed by snack bags, packets and wrappers.

-If scaled up across every home in the UK, it suggests Britons are chucking out 96.6 billion pieces of disposable plastic a year, the two charities said.
+If scaled up across every home in the UK, it suggests Britons are throwing out 96.6 billion pieces of disposable plastic a year, the two charities said.

-The most common item was fruit and veg packaging, the survey found, followed by snack bags, packets and wrappers.
+The study also found that around 46 per cent of discarded plastic is incinerated, while 25 per cent is dumped in landfill.

+Only 12 per cent will be recycled in UK facilities, the survey found, with a further 17 per cent shipped abroad for processing.

-Greenpeace and Everyday Plastic are now calling on the Government to set legally-binding targets to cut single-use plastics by at least 50% by 2025.
+Greenpeace and Everyday Plastic are now calling on the government to set legally binding targets to cut single-use plastics by at least 50 per cent by 2025.

 Daniel Webb, founder of Everyday Plastic, described the Big Plastic Count as “an incredible piece of citizen science”.